 Gwyddion is a modular multiplatform software for SPM data analysis.
-The main idea behind Gwyddion developement is to provide modular program for 2D data analysis that could be easily extended by modules and plug-ins.
+The main idea behind Gwyddion developement is to provide modular program for height field and image data processing and analysis that can be easily extended by modules and plug-ins.
 Moreover, the status of free software enables to provide source codes to developers and users, which makes the further program improvement easier.

 The current version Gwyddion provides at least the following visualization and processing functions (this list is updated occasionally):